 Headquartered at our beautiful Rock Creek Campus, PCC's Biology and Management of Zoo Animals program is a two year course of study that offers an Associate of Applied Science degree.
 Our program is offered in partnership with the Oregon Zoo, and the cooperative education courses as well as portions of several lab courses are on the grounds of this facility.
 Other area partners provide additional specialized experiences to increase the knowledge base of our students in their chosen field.

-Our new program has already generated a lot of interest and admittance will be limited to 24 students per year.
+This is a popular program with competitive admissions, which is limited to a maximum of 24 students per year.
 Prospective students must apply for admission to the program.
 Applicants should attempt to maximize their animal experience, successful math and science college coursework, and be prepared to provide a good letter of recommendation from an animal care manager to increase their chance of acceptance.
 There will be an interview process for qualified candidates.